 Research requires freedom.
 If you come to Germany, you will live in one of the world’s safest and freest countries.
 Freedom of research is highly valued and protected by the constitution.

 As an international researcher you will also be able to travel easily to other European Union countries to conduct research there.

-You will feel comfortable in Germany: its high quality of life and comparatively low cost of living make Germany one of the most attractive host countries worldwide.
+You will feel comfortable in Germany: its high quality of life and comparatively moderate cost of living make Germany one of the most attractive host countries worldwide.
 And Germany is international: more than a quarter of its inhabitants are immigrants or stem from immigrant families.